ksator/junos-automation-with-ansible/apt/readme.md

 apt is a core module
 http://docs.ansible.com/ansible/apt_module.html
+it manages packages on ubuntu: you can use it to install/remove packages on ubuntu endpoints.
+it is idempotent.

 ```
+$ ansible-playbook --help
 $ ansible-playbook apt/pb.yml -u ksator --ask-sudo-pass --check --diff
 SUDO password:
 [DEPRECATION WARNING]: Instead of sudo/sudo_user, use become/become_user and make sure become_method is 'sudo' (default).